Orange, Connecticut

-Orange is a town in New Haven County, Connecticut, United States.
+Orange is a town in New Haven County, Connecticut, part of the South Central Connecticut Planning Region.
 The population was 14,280 at the 2020 census.
 The town is governed by a Board of Selectmen.

 History

-The Paugusset and Algonquian people previously inhabited the region that is now Orange.
+The Paugussett and Algonquian people previously inhabited the region that is now Orange.
 In 1639, Rev. Peter Prudden purchased the land from the Native Americans for six coats, ten blankets, one kettle, twelve hatchets, twelve hoes, two dozen knives and a dozen small mirrors.
 When originally settled by English colonists, Orange was the northern and eastern district of the now neighboring city of Milford; however, by 1822, the population of the area had grown to the point where residents desired to form their own separate community, thus forming the town of Orange.

 The town is named after William III of England, who was Prince of Orange from birth.
 William is remembered for succeeding James II, deposed in the Glorious Revolution of 1688.
 James II had been considered a despot in Connecticut; he had famously and unsuccessfully commissioned Edmund Andros to seize Connecticut's Charter.